Stop by any Coastguard unit and you will encounter New Zealanders calmly and professionally going about the intense business of saving lives at sea.

 “It can get a bit hairy out there, for sure,” says Pete.
 “The wind can gust through Tasman Bay, which makes it popular for yachting but also unpredictable – the sea can start getting pretty rough, pretty quickly.”

-“One of our crew’s recent rescues was that of the couple on board the Tarapunga.
-They were rescued near Pepin Island, and many of the crew – and other local agencies, Police, the Harbourmaster and a commercial fishing vessel - were involved.“ [see panel below]
+“One of our crew’s most memorable rescues was that of a couple on board the Tarapunga.
+They were rescued near Pepin Island, and many of the crew – and other local agencies, Police, the Harbourmaster and a commercial fishing vessel - were involved."

-“Ten foot flames were leaping from the boat when our CRV arrived but fortunately Carol and Gary had sensibly abandoned ship.
+“Ten foot flames were leaping from the boat when our Coastguard Rescue Vessel (CRV) arrived but fortunately Carol and Gary had sensibly abandoned ship.
 We fought the fire, they were picked up and brought back to Port Nelson, in pretty good spirits.
 It was a happy outcome but it could easily have ended in disaster.”

 “Successful rescues like that make all of the hours we put into managing our unit, training, maintaining our rescue vessel and keeping our volunteers skilled and motivated worthwhile.”